SurabhiAmit/Randomized_optimization_algorithms/README.txt

 How to run the code:

-1. The python files under CS-7641-assignment-2 can be run using Jython 2.7.0 interpreter.
+1. The python files under Project_code can be run using Jython 2.7.0 interpreter.
 2. Running each of the 7 above mentioned .py files populate the log files in corresponding folders.

 Notes: